On the One-Loop Exactness of Gravity Partition Function: Brief review of the computation of the partition function of 3D gravity

 In \cite{Maloney.Witten}, the computation explained above was done for generic complex $\tau$.
 For the particular sector of geometries connected with global AdS$_3$, a group theoretic argument can be made: the fact that the Hilbert space of this sector is comprised of Virasoro descendants of the vacuum (more technically, a coadjoint orbit of the Virasoro group) means that its partition function must be given by the vacuum Virasoro character.
 The result is

-where $k \sim \frac{l}{G}$ ($l=$ ratio of AdS$_3$ and $G$ the Newton constant)\footnote{The full partition function is actually given by an infinite regularized sum over $\txsub{Z}{AdS}(\tau)$ and all the corresponding geometries related by the modular transformation group acting on $\tau$.
+where $q=e^{2\pi i\tau}$ and $k \sim \frac{\ell}{G}$ ($\ell=$ ratio of AdS$_3$ and $G$ the Newton constant)\footnote{The full partition function is actually given by an infinite regularized sum over $\txsub{Z}{AdS}(\tau)$ and all the corresponding geometries related by the modular transformation group acting on $\tau$.
 The final result was not physically sensible, and this was explored, for instance, in \cite{MaloneyAverage, MaloneyConical}.}.

 What is important to notice about \eqref{eq:vircharacter} is that its expression is 1-loop exact.
 This can be understood as follows: the effective action is given by $\txsub{I}{eff} = \txsub{I}{cl} + \sum_{n=1}^{\infty} k^{-n} I_n$ where $I_{cl}$ is the classical action and $I_n$ are the $n-$loop corrections.
-Simply by comparison with \eqref{eq:vircharacter} we realize that $I_{cl} = -4\pi k\, \rm{Im}{(\tau)}$ is the on-shell Einstein-Hilbert action\footnote{Actually, the on-shell Einstein-Hilbert action diverges, and it is necessary to add the Gibbons-Hawking term and an intrinsic boundary term to regularize it \cite{Balasubramanian.Kraus, HolographicRenormalization}.} and the contribution of the vacuum descendants goes exactly like the 1-loop correction with no higher orders.
-Therefore, the contribution to the Euclidean partition function coming from the AdS$_3$ orbit is one-loop exact.
-The one-loop contribution was computed explicitly as the appropriate functional determinant in \cite{Giombi:One.Loop} and the result agrees with the one expected from the Virasoro character.
+Simply by comparison with \eqref{eq:vircharacter} we realize that $I_{cl} = -4\pi k\, \rm{Im}{(\tau)}$ is the on-shell Einstein-Hilbert action\footnote{Actually, the on-shell Einstein-Hilbert action diverges, and it is necessary to add the Gibbons-Hawking term and an intrinsic boundary term to regularize it \cite{Balasubramanian.Kraus, HolographicRenormalization}.}, and the contribution of the vacuum descendants goes exactly like the 1-loop correction with no higher orders.
+Therefore, the contribution to the Euclidean partition function coming from the AdS$_3$ orbit is one-loop exact (see also \cite{Cotler.Jensen:reparametrization.AdS3}, where the authors derive the one loop exactness from localization arguments).
+The one-loop contribution \eqref{eq:vircharacter} was computed explicitly as the appropriate functional determinant in \cite{Giombi:One.Loop} and the result agrees with the one expected from the Virasoro character.
 In connection with that, the survival of the Virasoro symmetry after the gauge fixing procedure was clarified in \cite{Acosta:SquareIntegrability} and its accessibility in \cite{Acosta:Accesibility}.